itsathefak/Responsive-Level-1-Assignment-4/README.md

 # Responsive-Level-1-Assignment-4
 This assignment builds upon the previous work by incorporating HTML tables and forms.
 The focus was on creating a Contact page that includes structured tables and forms for user interaction.
+The page is designed to be fully responsive, ensuring usability across both desktop and mobile views.
+The layout adjusts to maintain readability and functionality on smaller screens, aligning with the given design requirements.